thrkll/kvizz-bot/README.md

 ~~July 15th 2021 - The bot does not work any more as the quiz prevents the email format used.~~

-July 21st 2021 - It's working again!
+~~July 21st 2021 - It's working again!~~

+September 1st 2021 - The game is now offline.

 ![Could not load demo](https://github.com/thrkll/kvizz-bot/blob/main/demo.gif "Three instances of the bot")